Fayetteville man dies in Texas crash; woman missing

-Evan Nuessner was found dead in the car.
-He was travelling from Fayetteville to McKinney, Texas, with Sarah Nuessner, police said.
+Evan Nuessner was found dead in a crashed sport-utility vehicle.
+He was traveling from Fayetteville, Arkansas, to McKinney, Texas, with Sarah Nuessner, police said.
 Sarah Nuessner wasn’t found when police at the site.
 A large-scale recovery effort is underway to find her.

-The Nuessner’s car crashed in the culvert of N. Highway 75.
-The two were last known to be driving through Sherman around midnight, and police responded to a Sunday-morning welfare check and reported crash.
+Around 11 a.m., the Sherman Police Department received a call of a crashed vehicle located in the culvert in the 500 block of North Sam Rayburn Freeway.

+“Upon arrival, it was determined the vehicle located in the culvert was the same vehicle officers were searching for the previous night,” said police spokesman Sgt.
+Brett Mullen in a written statement.
+“One deceased male, Evan Nuessner, was located inside the vehicle.”

 The Nuessners were recently married, according to their wedding registry found online.